Coleusia

 Coleusia is a genus of Indo-Pacific pebble crabs of the family Leucosiidae.
-The six species currently recognised were formerly classed as members of the genus Leucosia but were separated into Coleusia in 2006 based on the fusing of segments 3-5 on the abdomens of the males and the three times axial coiling of the shaft of the first pleopod which bears a tufted lobe on its distal portion and has an elongated apical process.
+The six species currently recognised were formerly classed within the genus Leucosia.
+They were separated into Coleusia in 2006 based on the fusion of segments 3-5 on the abdomens of the males and the three times axial coiling of the shaft of the first pleopod, which bears a tufted lobe on its distal portion and an elongated apical process.

 Species

 The following species are currently included in the genus Coleusia: